tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 In one deft motion James stuffed the cookie back in his own mouth, and pulled Patrick into a guillotine.
 A couple of Patrick’s goons started to move towards him, but stopped when Remington’s eyes narrowed and he shook his head—cookie crumbs falling from his chin and onto his puffed out chest.

 James tried to speak, but it was no good.
-Remington gave one of his cookies to Colton, and removed the cookie from James’ mouth.
+Ten gave one of his cookies to Colton, and removed the cookie from James’s mouth.

 “Thank you,” James said, as he walked Patrick over to me.
 “Is there something you would like to say to David, Patrick?”